georgringer/news/Documentation/UsersManual/NewsModule/Index.rst

 Create a tag
 ============

+.. include:: /Images/AutomaticScreenshots/AddTagInAdminModule.rst.txt

-You can create a category by clicking the button :guilabel:`Create a new tag` on the top of the :guilabel:`News Administration` module.
+You can create a tag by clicking the button :guilabel:`Create a new tag` on the top of the :guilabel:`News Administration` module.
 Fill in a title and click the :guilabel:`Save` button.